Consultative Council (Poland): Aims

 OSK states that the aims of the Coordination Council were gathered from the concerns and goals most frequently raised by participants in the October protests.
 Monika Płatek stated that the Council was created ad hoc to collect together the demands of the protestors; to be of service, to work out how to best implement the demands from the streets, and not to "govern, impose or set boundaries".
-She stated that OSK did not start the protests on 22 October but instead joined them, and that the Council was needed to help the grassroots protestors implement their demands.
+She stated that OSK did not start the protests on 22 October 2020 but instead joined them, and that the Council was needed to help the grassroots protestors implement their demands.

-The Council says that it calls for the resignation for the government and aims to strategise on how to carry changes in Poland including:
+The Council called for the resignation for the government.
+It described its aims as "a way out of the collapse in 13 key areas".
+Its strategies on how to carry out changes in Poland included: